Applying for a Grant? Follow These Steps

 Step 6 — Funds Are Disbursed

 When a grant is approved, a grant agreement is sent to you for review and approval.
-Grant checks are awarded at the Foundation’s EP Gives event, typically the last weekend in April.
+Grant checks are awarded at the Foundation’s EP Gives event, which will be held April 28, 2018 at Oak Ridge Hotel & Conference Center in Chaska.
 Grant projects need to be completed within one year, unless otherwise noted.
 A final project report — including photographs — is due two months prior to the end of the grant period.